ahmetb/cloud-run-static-outbound-ip/README.md

 # :warning: :warning: WARNING :warning: :warning:

-As of October 2020, this workaround is now deprecated and obsolete.
+**As of October 2020, this workaround is now deprecated and obsolete.
 Cloud Run has an official feature (VPC egress) that allows you to configure a static IP through Cloud NAT.
-Follow the [step-by-step guide](https://cloud.google.com/run/docs/configuring/static-outbound-ip) I developed to use this feature
+Follow the [step-by-step guide](https://cloud.google.com/run/docs/configuring/static-outbound-ip) I developed to use this feature.**

 # :warning: :warning: WARNING :warning: :warning: